rico-et22/visionKMK-frontend/README.md

 This frontend uses React + Next.js.

-Data is fetched via the visionKMK API (set its address in the components/APIURL.js file)
+Data is fetched via the [visionKMK API](https://github.com/rico-et22/visionKMK-API) (set its address in the components/APIURL.js file)

+Currently Polish language only 🇵🇱